 We all know what heat styling can do.
 Not only does it eat into time in our already hectic lives, but it plays havoc with our hair health.
 Constant use of the hairdryer, the straightening iron and curling tongs rob your locks of precious moisture, making them dry, brittle and susceptible to breakage.
 Putting these styling tools back in their drawer can work wonders for your hair – but embracing our natural look can be a scary thought!
 But there is no need to worry – just follow our useful tips and you’ll be able to get a super-chic air-dried hair style and give your locks the break from the heat they deserve.

 Just How Do You Air Dry Your Hair?

 OK – I’ll level with you.
 Although it sounds simple, if you’ve ever washed your hair and left it to mother nature, you may have been left with a limp, flat and frizzy look, especially in the hot summer months.
 Unless you’re very lucky, when you air dry doing nothing is not an option – you do need to do a little work.
-But once you know the steps, you’ll get a stunning look and be kind to your hair at the same time.
+But once you know the steps, you’ll be air drying hair, and getting a stunning look.
+And be kind to your hair at the same time!
 Here’s how.

 Hydrate, Hydrate, Hydrate

 The first step towards your glam new air-dried hair style is to get your hair and scalp properly hydrated.
 In the shower, make sure you are using a gentle moisturising shampoo and conditioner.
 Avoiding products rich in sulphates and harsh chemicals is a must.
 At least once a week, give your locks and scalp the TLC they need by using our Hair Gain Hair Mask.
 This will help hydrate your hair from root to tip while stimulating and nourishing your scalp.
 It’s simple to use and only needs to be left in for 10 minutes to work its magic.
 A great frizzy hair treatment.